 Most observers outside of Russia—and even some within it—think that even though Russia has the trappings of democracy, in practice it has been an oligarchy or dictatorship under the control of Vladimir Putin since 2000.

-There was some debate over whether the real source of power in the Kremlin during Medvedev's presidency was Medvedev himself or Putin.
-These questions were reinforced when Medvedev became Putin's prime minister in 2012.
+There was some debate over whether the real source of power in the Kremlin during Dmitry Medvedev's presidency was Medvedev himself or Putin.
+These questions were reinforced when Medvedev became Putin's prime minister from 2012 to 2020.

 Russia has attempted to maintain its influence in the areas formerly under the control of the Soviet Union, and particularly those with a large number of Russian speakers (either historically or imported under Soviet rule).